RockefellerArchiveCenter/reading-room-manual/index.md

 16. If necessary, provide a review of the cart and the table, pointing out power strips.
 17. Have the researcher sign the completed Orientation Checklist and hand it to the desk monitor.
 18. If the researcher will be using microfilm, point out the microfilm machines and provide instructions on the ViewScan software.
 This step can wait until the researcher is ready to use the microfilm.
-19. Touch base with the researcher periodically throughout the day, saying you can be paged or reached by email.
+19. Touch base with the researcher periodically throughout the day.
+Remind the researcher that you can be paged or reached by email.